Alaska Peering Exchange (AlaskaIX)

 Since 2013, N-Wave has built new infrastructure to provide higher speed connectivity to NOAA sites in Alaska.
 In the past three years, N-Wave built an Alaska backbone connecting Seattle, Anchorage and Fairbanks to N-Wave in Seattle, establishing a ring to land NOAA sites, and other government agencies statewide.
 This backbone creates a high speed, shared cost infrastructure and leverages multiple wire centers throughout the state.
 The peering exchange is physically located at the ACS North Wire Center in Anchorage, Alaska, and was chosen for its proximity to the N-Wave Alaska core along with the future NOAA Trusted Internet Connection Access Provider service (TICAP).

 The NOAA TICAP, with adjacent peering exchange, provides a highly optimized data ingress/egress point for N-Wave federal customers.
 N-Wave will deploy and manage the peering exchange leveraging industry standards and best practices used at existing exchanges.
-Please frequent this site for exchange updates on the deployment status, availability and instructions for joining the exchange.
+For exchange updates on the deployment status, availability and instructions for joining the exchange, please visit alaskaix.net offsite link.